Tweed Roosevelt: Career

 From 1992 to 1996, Roosevelt served as president of the Roosevelt Investment Group, Inc, a registered investment advisor with offices in New York City and Boston, Massachusetts, with individual and institutional clients both in the United States and abroad.
 It manages clients' portfolios, investing mostly in U.S. equity and bond market.
 The firm, founded by P. James Roosevelt in 1969, is today no longer under the control of the Roosevelt family.
 From 1996 to 1998, Roosevelt was a vice president at the Center for Blood Research, a basic research institution affiliated with the Harvard Medical School, funded by Federal grants mostly by NIH and focusing on immunological research.
 Roosevelt was responsible for the overall administration of the Center and for its development efforts.

-Roosevelt has also served as spokesperson for Steiff, an international company headquartered in Giengen, Germany that manufactures extremely high quality collectible plush animals, including Teddy Bears.
+Roosevelt has also served as spokesperson for Steiff, an international company headquartered in Giengen, Germany, that manufactures extremely high quality collectible plush animals, including Teddy Bears.
 At the beginning of the 20th century, Steiff was the initiator of the original Teddy Bear, which was named after President Theodore Roosevelt.

-As Chairman of Roosevelt China Investments, a Boston firm, he has endeavored, despite setbacks, to establish a presence of Saks Fifth Avenue retail stores in mainland China.
-Those efforts are ongoing.
-The firm has missed its originally projected 2008 opening date.
+Roosevelt currently chairs his family investment firm, Roosevelt China Investments, which is based in Boston and Shanghai.
+The firm was primarily known for a failed venture to bring Saks Fifth Avenue retail stores to China.
 Tweed Roosevelt frequently teaches high school students attending Long Island University's Roosevelt Summer Honor Institute program.
 He leads them in discussions of various documentaries, literary texts, and also provides tours through Theodore Roosevelt's home in Sagamore Hill, which he grew up in as a child.
 This is an annual program, that began in the summer of 2019.

-Children

-Roosevelt married Candace C. MacGuigan, a Chapin School and Barnard College graduate, in 1980.
-They have two children, Winthrop Roosevelt (born November 12, 1982) and Amanda Roosevelt (born March 11, 1986).

-1992 trip down the Rio Roosevelt - River of Doubt
+Rio Roosevelt Expedition (1992)

 In 1992, Roosevelt spent his 50th birthday rafting down the 1,000-mile Rio Roosevelt in Brazil—a river previously explored by his great-grandfather in 1914 in the Roosevelt-Rondon Scientific Expedition.
 At that time, Theodore Roosevelt and Colonel Cândido Rondon of the Brazilian Army navigated the river, then called the Rio da Duvida—the River of Doubt—in the heart of the Brazilian rain forest.
-In a video made about the modern trip, Roosevelt summed the river up saying that "nothing had changed and everything had changed" in the Amazon wilderness during the 78 years between the trips.
+In a video made about the modern trip, Roosevelt summed up the river saying that "nothing had changed and everything had changed" in the Amazon wilderness during the 78 years between the trips.
 A camera crew traveled with the latter expedition, resulting in a television documentary.